 There are experienced and knowledgeable guides who can introduce you to some of the wonders of Glacier National Park.
 Cruise the lakes of the park on a historic wooden boat with Glacier Park Boat Co. (tours are available on Lake McDonald, Many Glacier, St. Mary and Two Medicine).
 Book a guided hike with Glacier Guides and Montana Raft.
 Learn about the park from the perspective of the Blackfeet Tribe with Glacier Sun Tours.
 Take in the views of the park on a red “jammer” bus with Glacier National Park Lodges.
 Or see the Many Glacier Valley on a horseback trail ride with Swan Mountain Outfitters.

-Bonus: if you have a booked activity inside the park, that activity confirmation serves as your vehicle reservation (but keep in mind that a park pass is still needed).
+Bonus: if you have a booked activity inside the park where a reservation is needed, that activity confirmation serves as your vehicle reservation (but keep in mind that a park pass is still needed).
 Outside of the park, you can take a guided rafting trip or fly-fishing trip on the Middle Fork of the Flathead River, which serves as Glacier’s southern boundary.

 6. Come during hiker/biker season.